Ferohmd/MS1-Project/README.md

   - Logo in the header as rotation animation powered by css
   - CSS global variables are used (variables.css) for theming
   - Static files are located in assets folder
-  - Google map in integrated using Google Map Generator [https://google-map-generator.com/]
+  - Google map integrated using Google Map Generator [https://google-map-generator.com/]

 ### Project structure